 Dapr components can be namespaced.
 That means a Dapr sidecar instance can only access the components that have been deployed to the same namespace.
 Read How-To: Scope components to one or more applications using namespaces for more details.

 Dapr provides application-level scoping for components by allowing you to specify which applications can consume specific components and deny others.
 Read restricting application access to components with scopes for more details.

 Authentication with a binding target is configured by the binding’s configuration file.
 Generally, you should configure the minimum required access rights.
 For example, if you only read from a binding target, you should configure the binding to use an account with read-only access rights.

-Threat modeling is a process by which potential threats, such as structural vulnerabilities or the absence of appropriate safeguards, can be identified, enumerated, and mitigations can be prioritized.
+Threat modeling is a process by which potential threats, such as structural vulnerabilities or the absence of appropriate safeguards, can be identified and enumerated, and mitigations can be prioritized.
 The Dapr threat model is below.

-In February 2021, Dapr has gone through a 2nd security audit targetting it’s 1.0 release by Cure53.
+In February 2021, Dapr went through a 2nd security audit targeting it’s 1.0 release by Cure53.
 The test focused on the following:

 - Access control lists

 - Validating fixes for previous high/medium issues

 One high issue was detected and fixed during the test.
 As of February 16th 2021, Dapr has 0 criticals, 0 highs, 0 mediums, 2 lows, 2 infos.

 In June 2020, Dapr underwent a security audit from Cure53, a CNCF-approved cybersecurity firm.
 The test focused on the following: